-- BISI makes all of the TA assignments. - The process for applying for a teaching assistantship is overseen by BISI. - If you've accepted a teaching assistantship and subsequently received funding from your advisor, contact BISI immediately to see if a replacement is available.
+- BISI has overseen all of the TA assignments for Fall, 2022.
+This may shift to the new BSCI undergraduate biology program office for Spring, 2023. - If you've accepted a teaching assistantship and subsequently received funding from your advisor, contact BISI immediately to see if a replacement is available.
 You can only back out of your teaching contract if, and only if, a replacement is available.